particle-iot/docs/src/content/hardware/power/power-supply-guide.md

   - However on the Boron (not Argon), you can supply a up to 17V this pin if you do not have other Featherwing devices that require 5V on VUSB.
   - If you need compatibility with the Argon and Photon 2, limit VUSB to 3.6V to 5.5V as a power input.

+### M-SoM

+- The M-SoM does not include a built-in voltage regulator or PMIC.
+- If you wish to support using battery power, the [PM-BAT](/hardware/power/pm-bat-datasheet/) power module is recommended.

+#### VCC - M-SoM

+VCC is used to supply power to the cellular module.
+The recommended input voltage range on this pin is between 3.6V to 4.2V DC.
+This can be connected directly to a 3.7V LiPo battery.
+Make sure that the supply can handle currents of at least 2 A.

+If you are not using a battery, or using a battery of a different voltage, you should use a regulator to supply 3.7V to 4.2V at 2A.
+You may want to add additional bulk capacitors to handle the short, high current peak usage when the cellular modem is transmitting.

+#### 3V3 - M-SoM

+3V3 is used to supply power to RTL8722 MCU, logic ICs, memory, etc..
+Make sure that the supply can handle a minimum of 500 mA.

+These limits do not include any 3.3V peripherals on your base board, so that may increase the current requirements.

+{{!-- BEGIN shared-blurb b7c36aca-bdfe-463c-b901-53a3aeec8ab0 --}}
+Power supply requirements:
+- 3.3V output
+- Maximum 5% voltage drop
+- 100 mV peak-to-peak ripple maximum
+- 500 mA minimum output current at 3.3V recommended for future compatibility
+- Maintain these values at no-load as well as maximum load
+{{!-- END shared-blurb --}}

+{{!-- BEGIN shared-blurb 356da82a-95ad-401e-a26b-216d120c45d9 --}}
+In some cases, it may be necessary to add a supervisory/reset IC, such as the Richtek RT9818C or SG Micro SGM809-RXN3L/TR:

+- If your power supply has a slew rate from 1.5V to 3.0V slower than 15 ms, a reset IC is required.
+- If your power supply at power off cannot be guaranteed to drop below 0.3V before powering back up, a reset IC required.

+See [supervisory reset](#supervisory-reset), below, for additional information.
+{{!-- END shared-blurb --}}

 ### B-Series SoM

 - The B-Series SoM does not have a built-in voltage regulator or PMIC.